Opinionated Fable2 - Architecture & Performance

 }

-In Fable [<Pojo>] is used like this and generate below JavaScript.
+In Fable, [<Pojo>] is used like this and generates the below JavaScript.
 That is default in Fable 2.
-A request I had in old blog and very much granted in latest Fable 2
+A request I had in the old blog and very much granted in the latest Fable 2

 open FSharp.Core